sonarqube-workshop/juice-shop-acdc/README.md

   Follow these steps to setup the scanning in GitHub Actions:

-  2. Create `SONAR_TOKEN` secret in your test repository in GitHub:
+  2. Create `SONAR_TOKEN` secret in your test repository in GitHub.
+Use the value from the previous screen.

   ![Create new secret](workshop_images/new_repository_secret.jpg)

   ![Create SONAR_TOKEN](workshop_images/sonar_token.jpg)

-  3. Create a new workflow in `.github/workflows` directory in your test repository in GitHub.
+  3. The workshop automation should have created a `sonar.yml` workflow in `.github/workflows` directory.
+If so - go to next step.
+Ohterwise - create a new workflow in `.github/workflows` directory in your test repository in GitHub.
 Click on `JS/TS & Web` to get the code for the workflow:

   ![Workflow details](workshop_images/workflow_details.jpg)